tasharen/ngui/Assets/NGUI/ReadMe.txt

 - FIX: UISavedOption can now save the state of a single checkbox in addition to a group of checkboxes.
 - FIX: Localization now handles duplicate key entries silently.
 - FIX: Widgets not using a texture will now have gizmos.
+- FIX: Fix for the OnClick event on touch-based devices.

 1.87:
 - NEW: UISlider now has an inspector class, and 'rawValue' can no longer be modified (use 'sliderValue'!)